-In general, delivery drivers will not be able to gain motor vehicle access between 10am and 6pm.
+In general, delivery drivers will not be able to gain motor vehicle access to any of the secure zone between 10am and 6pm, and York Street between 10am and 10pm.
 Please check the options with your provider; they may include in-store collection or pick-up points, as well as out-of-hours delivery.

 For normal operations

-You will need to apply for an access permit for a tradesperson who is booked to work on a property within the restricted streets between 10am and 6pm.
+You will need to apply for an access permit for a tradesperson who is booked to work on a property within the restricted streets between 10am and 6pm, or 10am and 10pm if working in York Street.
 Use the procedure below.

 In the event of an emergency, such as urgent plumbing or electrical work, please call Council Connect on 01225 39 40 41 to arrange access for your tradesperson.